Python For Loop

 In the output, you can see the value of 30 is omitted as the continue statement executed when the value of variable reached 30.

 The difference between the break and continue can also be seen there.
-The break would have exited the for loop whereas continue statement made the for loop keep on executing after omitting the current item only.
+The break would have exited the for loop whereas the continue statement made the for loop keep on executing after omitting the current item only.

 An example of for loop with Python array